 The seat pitch (the distance between two seats) of Spirit Airlines, a famous carrier for squeezing passengers' knees, is only 28 inches while most airlines have 31-inch pitch sizes.

-Between 2000 and 2013, the U.S. population grew by 12.2 percent, from 282 million to 316 million.
+The U.S. population grew by approximately 6.67 percent, from 316 million to 336 million between 2013 and 2023, and between 2000 and 2013, the U.S. population grew by 12.2 percent, from 282 million to 316 million.

 Paris, the capital of France, is the home of the most visited art museum in the world, the Louvre, the Musée d'Orsay,